thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         title: 'Go to the "Dashboards" page and click on the "+" button in the upper right corner of the page and choose "Import dashboard";'
     1:
         image: /images/user-guide/dashboards/overview/import-dashboard-2-pe.png
-        title: 'The import dashboard window opens.
+        title: 'The dashboard import window will open.
 Upload the JSON file and click "Import";'
     2:
         image: /images/user-guide/dashboards/overview/import-dashboard-3-pe.png
         title: 'You have imported a dashboard.
 Open it;'